 Events let you control the lifecycle of your application in the virtual infrastructure.
 Change them to modify how your application behaves.

 - To edit an event, traverse the box topology, and select the event.
-In this example, we selected the install event of the NODE box.
+In this example, we selected the pre_install event of the NodeJS box.

 - Make event script changes in the event tab.
 The tab shows an asterisk to indicate any unsaved changes.